Gilleece/Woodford-3d-milestone-4/README.md

 - Search Function on products and blog.
 - Contact form (Uses SendGrid).
 - Mailing list (uses MailChimp).
-- Full ecommerce integration with swipe payments.
+- Full ecommerce integration with Stripe payments.
 - Notification system using Django toasts.
-- Blog that site admins have full CRUD access to through the site's interface (not using Django interface, a more intuitive in site based interface was implemented)
+- Blog that site admins have full CRUD access to through the site's interface (not using Django interface, a more intuitive in site based interface was implemented).
 - Site admin also has full CRUD access to the products directly through the site's interface.
 - Explanations of all material types present on the site.